-It is okay to bathe your baby at any time of day but wait at least 30 minutes (or, ideally, 1-2 hours) to allow your little one to digest their meal and avoid spit-ups or discomfort.
-You may prefer to bathe your baby before their last meal or even shortly before it.
-Either way, make sure your baby stays upright in the bathtub to avoid digestive problems.
+It is okay to bathe your baby at any time of day but wait at least 30 minutes (or, ideally, 1-2 hours) after feeding to allow your little one to digest their meal and avoid spit-ups or discomfort.
+However, if you wait too long, you could have a hungry, fussy baby in the bath.

 Read on to learn more about incorporating bath time into your nightly routine, when to bathe before feeding, when to bathe after feeding, and tips for a successful bath after a meal.